-A circular rotor is positioned centrically on the shaft of the vacuum pump.
-The shaft of the vacuum pump is driven by the drive motor shaft by means of a flexible coupling.
+A circular rotor is positioned centrically on the shaft of the vacuum pump (i.e. drive motor shaft).

 The rotor rotates in an also circular, fixed cylinder, the centreline of which is offset from the centreline of the rotor such that the rotor and the inner wall of the cylinder almost touch along a line.
-Vanes, sliding in slots in the rotor, separate the space between the rotor and the cylinder almost touch along a line.
+Vanes, sliding in slots in the rotor, separate the space between the rotor and the cylinder into chambers.

-inder into chambers.
 At any time gas is sucked in and at almost any time ejected.
 Therefore the vacuum pump works almost pulsation free.

-In order to avoid the suction of solids, the vacuum pump is equipped with a screen (261) in the suction connection.
+In order to avoid the suction of solids, the vacuum pump is equipped with a screen in the suction connection.